sarvjeet24kumar/Project-Documentation/docs/Project_flow.md

 ### 2. Student Login

-- Login with email + password
+- Login with username + password
 - System authenticates and redirects to dashboard

 ### 3. Student Dashboard

 Dashboard shows:

 - Upcoming Events

 - Past Events

 - Events the student has registered for
-- Available seats (calculated)

 - Register / Unregister actions

 Per event shown:

 - Title

 - Date / Time

 - Location

-- Available seats (capacity - registered_count)
+- Available seats

-- Status: `Open` / `Full` / `Past`
+- Status

 ### 4. Register for Event

 **Validation checks (on attempt to register):**

 - Event date/time must be >= today

 - Seats available > 0

 - Student not already registered for the event

 **On success:**

-- Add a row to `REGISTRATIONS` table
+- Add a row to REGISTRATIONS table

-- Update available seats (derived: capacity - registrations)
-- Redirect student to dashboard (confirmation displayed)
+- Redirect student to dashboard

 ### 5. Unregister from Event

-- Student clicks `Unregister` → confirmation popup
+- Student clicks Unregister → confirmation popup
 - On confirm: delete registration row
-- Seat count adjusts automatically (derived value changes)

 ---